christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 ## Purpose:
 The purpose of a coding standard is to establish clear, consistent rules and guidelines that developers follow when writing code.
 These standards ensure that the code is clean, readable, and maintainable, which makes it easier for teams to collaborate, find and fix bugs, and extend the software over time.
 Coding standards also help reduce errors, improve security, and enhance overall software quality by promoting uniformity across the codebase regardless of who writes the code.
 Ultimately, they lead to more efficient development and better long-term project success.

 ## Requirements/Specifications/Guidelines:
 Having an ACG is a Cat II requirement as per the ASD STIG V6R3 and has been a requirement since at least V4 of the ASD STIG.
-An ACG is considered an industry best practice as well.
-Subject document just exist, should be in Markup, and ideally be as automated as possible.
+An ACG is considered the industry best practice as well.
+Subject documents just exist, should be in Markup, and ideally be as automated as possible.

-Your ACG might simply describe how large portions of your coding standard is utilized within an Integrated Development Environment (IDE) or how each developer applies subject standard to their work through the use of Code Templates, etc...
+Your ACG might simply describe how large portions of your coding standard are utilized within an Integrated Development Environment (IDE) or how each developer applies subject standard to their work using Code Templates, etc...
 Do not use documents to drive change, use automation with configurations.

 ## Measurable and Actionable:
-Analysis of code submitted to the repository should conform, largely, with the coding standard.
+Analysis of coding submitted to the repository should conform, largely, with the coding standard.

 ## Timelines:
 Real-time with application development.